Governance Best Practices

 Process Large Amounts of Data with Map/Reduce (SuiteScript 2.0)

-The map/reduce script type is designed for scripts that need to handle large amounts of data.
-It is best suited for situations where the data can be divided into small, independent parts.
-When the script is executed, a structured framework automatically creates enough jobs to process all of these parts.
-You as the user not have to manage this process.
-Another advantage of map/reduce scripts is that these jobs can work in parallel.
+The map/reduce script type is made for scripts that handle large amounts of data.
+It's best suited for situations where you can break the data into small, independent parts.
+When you run the script, the framework automatically creates enough jobs to process all the parts.
+You don't have to manage this process yourself.
+Another advantage is that these jobs can run in parallel.
 You choose the level of parallelism when you deploy the script.

-If a map/reduce job violates certain aspects of NetSuite governance, the map/reduce framework automatically causes the job to yield and its work to be rescheduled for later, without disruption to the script.
-However, be aware that some aspects of map/reduce governance cannot be handled through automatic yielding.
+If a map/reduce job goes over certain NetSuite limits, the framework automatically makes the job yield and reschedules its work for later, without disrupting the script.
+However, some map/reduce governance can't be handled by automatic yielding.
 For more information, see Map/Reduce Governance.

 Because the new Map/Reduce script type automatically handles governance usage and yielding, nlapiSetRecoveryPoint and nlapiYieldScript are not included in SuiteScript 2.x.